 You must have seen colourless diamonds most in your lifetime, but those are not the only kind of stones that are formed in nature.
 On the contrary, diamonds occur in every shade naturally, depending upon the geological area where they’re found.
 Different gases trapped in the Earth’s crust often result in giving colour to natural diamonds.
 These stones can be found in yellow, blue, or pink shade.

 On the other hand, lab-grown diamonds are also manufactured in various shades by mixing them with several gases that result in producing coloured stones.

 Myth #4 - Natural Diamonds Are Flawless

 There is little to no truth in natural diamonds being flawless.
 While the stones mined from nature have natural brilliance, they also contain internal and external impurities that are explained in our guide here.
-On average, more than 90% of natural diamonds contain irregularities in their appearance, and only 1% overall mined diamonds fall under the topmost category of being flawless.
+On average, more than 90% of natural diamonds contain irregularities in their appearance, and only 1% of overall mined diamonds fall under the topmost category of being flawless.

-However, when it comes to jewellery making, diamonds with lowest impurities are considered the best choice.
+However, when it comes to jewellery making, diamonds with the lowest impurities are considered the best choice.
 And if you’re looking to pick out diamond necklaces

 Myth #5 - Diamonds Are Forever

 You must have heard the ‘diamonds are forever phrased a thousand times, but did you know that diamonds do not ‘live’ forever?
 Diamonds are destructible, but only when a certain energy threshold is crossed.
 Hence, diamonds break and destroy, but the process is quite slow, resulting in a billion years before these precious stones return to where they came from.
 But for us, they do last a lifetime.

 Myth #6 - Diamonds Are Rare

 Being the world’s hardest and most precious natural stone, many assume that diamonds are rare to find and mine.
 But it is not true.